An American Writer's Thoughts on Japanese Animation

 This ends up making the most core addition to the show a FRF assassin called Pinocchio.
 He’s a young man who, when a rather little child, was taken in by a gangster called Christiano, who is one of the authority figures in the FRF.
 As with the Fratello pairs in the Social Wellfare Agency, the relationship between them isn’t exactly parent and child nor is it precisely master and servant.
 Pinocchio is very good at what he does, and his present assignment involves covering Franco and Franca, who the Agency is on the trail of.

 Those two also get a good deal of development where they’re made out more to be a student and teacher than anything else, though really a mass of “It’s complicated”.
-Both are assumed names, with Franco being a veteran artisanal bomb maker (in that he takes pride in precise workmanship rather than shoddy cell-phone triggered junk) who was washed up and semi-retired when he was approached by Franca, and angry young woman looking to avenge her family by joining up with forces inclined to take down Italy’s corrupt (in her mind.
+Both are assumed names, with Franco being a veteran artisanal bomb maker (in that he takes pride in precise workmanship rather than shoddy cell-phone triggered junk) who was washed up and semi-retired when he was approached by Franca, an angry young woman looking to avenge her family by joining up with forces inclined to take down Italy’s corrupt (in her mind.
 And maybe – little girl cyborg assassins after all) government.

 The three of them play off each other decently well, with Franco and Franca particularly trying to teach Pinocchio how to be more human and in touch with his emotions, clearly hoping he’ll be able to live for himself and properly express his bond with Christiano.